Javadkarami-com/sms-bomber/README.md

 # SMS bomber
-SmS Bomber With snap nad torob API !
+SmS Bomber With snap and torob API !

 # How to use?
 1-install python from  here https://www.python.org/downloads/